 05. Stay on brand.

-A great branding strategy is made up of many different elements that come together in telling one cohesive story.
+A great branding strategy is made up of many different elements that come together to tell one cohesive story.
 Make sure you align your domain name with the rest of your marketing efforts, such as your business website, social media handles, and general tone and voice.
 Doing so will ensure that your online presence speaks the same language and gives off the right message cross-platform.

 Your domain name can be either the same as your business name, a variation of it, or your business name with an added keyword (as described below).
 If you’ve yet to name your business, spend some time thinking of a name that’s catchy and encloses the spirit of your brand.
 You can invent new words that have a nice ring to them (such as Wix and Google), look up meaningful terms in the dictionary or thesaurus, or elicit the help of a business name generator to get your ideas flowing.